-Being healthy means something different for everyone and it very much depends on your lifestyle.
+Being healthy means something different for everyone and it very much depends on your lifestyle, age and other factors.

 Variety is so key not only because the nutrients contained in food all have a different function in your body.
 These are very cleverly dispatched as you consume food, it is the potent fuel needed for you to function to your optimum 24/7!
 The most common one I guess is Vitamin C which gets converted into energy which so many of us seem to lack!